alsabbag/wumpus-prolog/README.md

 	glittering(Glitter).
 ```

-## Perceptors

-%%% Institiation error!!!

-%adj(X,Y) :-
-%    world_size(WS),
-%    ( X is Y+1, Y   < WS
-%    ; X is Y-1, Y-1 > 0
-%    ).
+The rule tree for make\_percept_sentence is:

+* make\_percept_sentence
+    * smelly
+        * isSmelly
+            * adjacent
+                * adj
+    * bleezy
+        * isBleezy
+           * adjacent
+               * adj
+    * glittering
+        * isGlittering

+_Note: The resolution processing may not go beyond the first level depending on the argument values.
+See the rule descriptions for smelly, bleezy and glittering._

 ### adj

-* The “adj” relation defines what it means for two integers
-(here meant to represent cell locations in the x or y direction) to be adjacent to each other.
+The “adj” relation defines what it means for two integers to be adjacent to each other (here meant to represent grid square locations where the integers are the co-ordinates along the x or y axis).
-* The “adjacent” rule specifies that the points (x1, y1) and (x2, y2)
-are adjacent if they are on the same column (same x) and their y’s are “adj”,
-or on the same row (same y) and their x’s are “adj”.

-* Size of the playing matrix (WS) is calculated by X and Y
+_Note: This set of rules assumes a 4x4 grid._

 ```
 adj(1,2).